surifirstpin/biplus_documentation/docs/DataRun.md

 ## Filters

-Filters removes all the data except the one you want to retrieve.
-Filter expressions are the advanced way to limit the data and it is a optional list of filter expression applied to measure calculation, the following are the  various types on which filters are applied.
+Filters removes all the data except the one you want to retrieve. filter expressions are the advanced way to limit the data and it is a optional list of filter expression applied to measure calculation, the following are the  various types on which filters are applied.

 | Type | Description |
 |--|--|